Mental Health Advance Directive

 - Benefits of a MHAD

 - Persons with mental health disorders who have lost decision-making capacity can receive preferred treatment even though they do not meet involuntary commitment criteria.

 - Persons in the middle of an acute mental illness episode who have lost decision-making capacity and have a Ulysses agreement in their MHAD can receive treatment even if they are conscious, unruly, and refusing treatment.

-MHADs can guide treatment for patients whose acute episodes of mental illness otherwise might land them in an emergency department or in jail.
+MHADs can guide treatment for individuals whose acute episodes of mental illness otherwise might land them in an emergency department or in jail.

-- MHADs can improve patient-provider communication and create cost savings by…
+- MHADs can improve patient-health care clinician communication and create cost savings by…

 - Decreasing emergency transports